june0803/Collatz-sequence/README.md

 # Collatz-conjecture
-#this code is about Collatz-conjecture which is mathematical problem.
+#this code is about Collatz-conjecture
 #https://mathworld.wolfram.com/CollatzProblem.html